wistia/wistia-open-docs/_posts/turnstile.md

 To set up the connection, first open your [Account Dashboard]({{ '/account-setup#open_your_account_dashboard' | post_url }}).

-Find the *Setup and Email Provider* option.
+Find the *Setup an Email Provider* option.

 {{ "In order to access the Integrations area, you will need to be logged in as the Owner of the account." | note }}